quyendang/OpenCore-Guide/README.md

 **Block**: Certain systems benefit from dropping some acpi tables, most modern desktops however require nothing in this section.

 **Patch**: In opencore we should be keeping ACPI patches to a minimum as they are often harmful and unnecessary.
 If your system absolutely needs something, you should add it in this section.
+Refer to configuration.pdf.

 **Quirk**: Certain ACPI fixes.
 Avoid unless necessary.